From the First Whiskey in Japan to World-Class Whiskey

 *Classified as liqueur for purposes of liquor taxes

-Among ko-rui shochu, we offer Kyogetsu, with its ringingly clear flavor derived from mineral water, as well as flavored shochu such as Kyogetsu Acerola.
-Otsu-rui shochu includes Osumi <sweet potato> <wheat>, which utilizes the combined shochu-making expertise of OSUMISYUZO LIMITED with that of Suntory’s expertise in making distilled liquor, as well as various specially designed brands developed jointly with local shochu distilleries steeped in the culture and history of Kyushu and Okinawa.
-Ko-otsu blended shochu features Muginoka and Hanaimo, perfect for a glass at home for, as well as the barley shochu Wanko and sweet potato shochu Nanko, aimed at restaurant parties, with various products suited to each context.
-In Ko-otsu blended shochu, Suntory also offers Kyogetsu Shochu Hi, designed specifically for mixing with soda.
+Among ko-rui shochu, we offer Kyogetsu Green, with its ringingly clear flavor derived from the famous waters of Seoraksan in Korea, as well as flavored shochu such as Kyogetsu Acerola.
+Otsu-rui shochu includes Osumi <sweet potato> <wheat>, which utilizes the combined shochu-making expertise of OSUMISYUZO LIMITED with that of Suntory’s expertise in making distilled liquor, as well as Kaoru Osumi <wheat and jasmine>, which can be better enjoyed with soda.
+We also offer various specially designed brands developed jointly with local shochu distilleries steeped in the culture and history of Kyushu and Okinawa.
+Ko-otsu blended shochu includes an otsu-rui shochu with a refreshing aroma made from jasmine leaves, and Matsurika, a jasmine shochu blended with ko-rui shochu with a crisp aftertaste, as well as the barley shochu Wanko and the sweet potato shochu Nanko, each of which is suited to various occasions in restaurants and bars.

 |Learn More||Record of awards received in major competitionsTHE ART OF JAPANESE WHISKEYSuntory Yamazaki Single Malt Whiskey|